balmli/no.almli.utilitycost/README.md

 #### 1.1.1

-- Added separate formula for fixed monthly utility costs
+- Added separate formula for fixed monthly electricity costs

 #### 1.1.0

 - Added support for slave devices
 - Added action cards to update settings
-- Added 'MONTHLY_HOURS' tag that can be used in the utility price formula
+- Added 'MONTHLY_HOURS' tag that can be used in the electricity price formula
 - Added 'Energy' (kWh) and 'Energy this year' (kWh) capabilities
 - Added action card to reset the 'Energy' (kWh) capability
 - Added action card to reset all accumulated capabilities